Catholicism, Catholic, Traditional Catholicism, Catholic Church

 St. Lucy

 Born in A.D.
 283, St. Lucy (Santa Lucia) was a young Sicilian girl who vowed to live as a virgin in devotion to Christ.
 Her mother, however, arranged a marriage for her to a pagan suitor.
-To dissuade her mom by proof of a miracle, Lucy prayed at the tomb of St. Agatha -- who was martyred a little over 50 years earlier -- that her mother's hemorrhage would stop.
+To dissuade her mom by proof of a miracle, Lucy made a pilgrimage from her native Syracuse to Catania to pray at the tomb of St. Agatha -- who was martyred a little over 50 years earlier -- that her mother's hemorrhage would stop.
 When the miracle happened, her mother agreed to leave aside the topic of marriage.

 Lucy's suitor, however, had other plans, and revealed Lucy as a Christian.
 Authorities went to collect her, planning on forcing her into prostitution -- but they were unable to budge her, even after tying her to a team of oxen.
 She was then tortured by having her eyes torn out.
 They'd planned on torturing her by fire, too, but the fires kept going out.
 She was then killed by being stabbed in the throat with a dagger.